packem/packem.github.io/content/docs/common-plugins.md

   coffeescript-plugin: on
 ```

-> Note
->
-> Imports/requires are not _resolveable_ so this plugin remains super buggy.
+> **Note**: Imports/requires are not _resolveable_ so this plugin remains super buggy.
 If you wish to contribute, welcome.

 ## Resources